yiisoft/db-mysql/README.md

 [![type-coverage](https://shepherd.dev/github/yiisoft/db-mysql/coverage.svg)](https://shepherd.dev/github/yiisoft/db-mysql)
 [![psalm-level](https://shepherd.dev/github/yiisoft/db-mysql/level.svg)](https://shepherd.dev/github/yiisoft/db-mysql)

-MySQL driver for [Yii Database](https://github.com/yiisoft/db) is a package for working with [MySQL](https://www.mysql.com/) and [MariaDB](https://mariadb.org/) databases in PHP.
+MySQL and MariaDB driver for [Yii Database](https://github.com/yiisoft/db) is a package for working with [MySQL](https://www.mysql.com/) and [MariaDB](https://mariadb.org/) databases in PHP.
 It includes a database connection class, a command builder class, and a set of classes for representing database tables and rows as PHP objects.